ratsprotocol/rats-protocol-website/src/article/en/whitepaper.md

 Omnichain and fully on-chain games extends beyond cross-chain but means that every aspect of the game other than the front end (the part of the game the player sees on their screen) is run solely using blockchain technology.
 Even the narrative and governance for the development of the game will also be decentralized based on DAOs.

-MAP protocol supports different types of blockchains to cross-chain and interoperable.
-Through MAP Protocol, not only GameFi projects can connect to EVMs and non-EVMs, but also have their storage and computing on-chain.
-Additionally, since MAP Protocol Network actively connects with all types of chains, GameFi projects can fully focus on enhancing user experiences without concerning about any scalability and security issues.
+RATS protocol supports different types of blockchains to cross-chain and interoperable.
+Through RATS Protocol, not only GameFi projects can connect to EVMs and non-EVMs, but also have their storage and computing on-chain.
+Additionally, since RATS Protocol Network actively connects with all types of chains, GameFi projects can fully focus on enhancing user experiences without concerning about any scalability and security issues.

 ## On-Chain Data: On-chain Oracle and Derivatives

 Decentralized derivative and synthetic assets are usually constrained by the accuracy and timeliness of asset prices and quantities originating from other chains.
 Such issue can be solved by multi-chain deployment, but this is extremely complex.

-By building a reliable omnichain network, MAP Protocol has enabled Data cross-chain and is nurturing a completely new 预言机 (Oracle) market - On-Chain Oracle.
-By deploying on MAP Protocol Network, derivative and synthetic asset applications can easily acquire reliable multi-chain data from On-Chain Oracle.
+By building a reliable omnichain network, RATS Protocol has enabled Data cross-chain and is nurturing a completely new 预言机 (Oracle) market - On-Chain Oracle.
+By deploying on RATS Protocol Network, derivative and synthetic asset applications can easily acquire reliable multi-chain data from On-Chain Oracle.

 ## Omnichain Governance -- Aave